-There are two areas of fire alarm work which require permit activity: additions, alterations or modifications to existing fire alarm systems and the installation of new fire alarm systems.
+There are two areas of fire alarm work that require permit activity: additions, alterations, or modifications to existing fire alarm systems and the installation of new fire alarm systems.

-Fire alarm system means any mechanical or electrical device which is designed to be used for the detection of fire or smoke in a building, structure or facility or for alerting others of a fire or smoke condition within a building, structure or facility or both and which emits an alarm within the premises or transmits a signal to a U. L. Certified Central Station.
+A fire alarm system means any mechanical or electrical device which is designed to be used for the detection of fire or smoke in a building, structure, or facility or for alerting others of a fire or smoke condition within a building, structure or facility, or both and which emits an alarm within the premises or transmits a signal to a U. L. Certified Central Station.

 Fire alarm permits are required by Section 11-48(4) of the City of Tampa Fire Prevention Code (Ordinance No. 89-234) and are not transferable.